hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 ### Markers, circles and polygons
-Add custom markers, circles and polygons to your map. (for example your home address).
-At least, choose coordinates which are on your map.
+Now we will add custom markers, circles and polygons to your map. (for example your home address).

  :arrow_forward: Add the following to your map: